 If you are the caregiver, spouse, partner, or friend of someone who has been diagnosed with what is currently referred to as “Intracranial Hypertension” or “Pseudotumor Cerebri”, it is important that you understand what this disorder is and the effects it may cause in the patient.

 I speak as both an IIH patient with a VP shunt and the caregiver to my wife.
 Yes, we both were diagnosed with IIH.
+We both followed what I refer to as the Neuroendocrine Theory of IIH; tragically, before she could be treated, she succumbed to they physiologic and psychologic effects of her disorder despite my pleading with physicians to help her.
 I have experienced everything I am conveying here with complete honesty and sincerity.

 Start with the term “Intracranial Hypertension”; it’s misleading.
 This is not “hypertension” like “high blood pressure”.
 This is increased pressure of the two fluids, blood and cerebrospinal fluid (CSF) inside the skull.
 A more accurate term I use is Intracranial Pressure Dysregulation Disorder (ICPDD).
 The basic outline: